 - There are different page layout systems you can use to view the pages.

 - It lets you zoom the pages and enable the reading modes.

-- Not just viewing, this app also lets you do the basic PDF editing too.
+- Not just viewing, this app also lets you do basic PDF editing too.

 Evince is the default PDF viewer on the GNOME desktop environment.
 The specialty of this software, it is lightweight but can load PDF files very quickly.
 It does not use so many spaces, but it runs smoothly.

 This is the perfect Linux PDF viewer for your low-configured or old machine.
 That’s the reason; it is considered the best lightweight pdf reader.
-It allows bookmarking of pages, copies, and zooming for a clear vision.
+It allows bookmarking of pages and copies and zooming for a clear vision.

 - You will feel good navigating, zooming, and scrolling the files because of its clean user interface.

-- SyncTeX is the best part of this application that lets you view one file on multiple devices.
+- SyncTeX is the best part of this application which lets you view one file on multiple devices.

 - Besides PDF, this app also supports file formats like DVI, Multi-Page TIFF, Postscript, and DjVu.